senselogic/DUB/README.md

 ## Limitations

-* Files are stored uncompressed and unencrypted, on purpose.
 * Only local repositories are handled.
+* Files are stored uncompressed and unencrypted, to allow external access.
 * Symbolic links are not processed.

 ## Version